Item added to cart

 As an Integrator, you are the linchpin in optimizing the integration of engineering and design during NCD.
-You will lead a cross-functional team in creating new mobility concepts from scratch to producible prototype.Read more
+You will lead a cross-functional team in creating new mobility concepts and taking them from idea to prototype.read more

 As a Technical Developer you are an inventive engineer possessing thorough technical understanding and creativity.
-You develop and validate structures and mechanisms alongside the Designer Look and Feel and Function Interaction Developer.Read more
+You develop and validate structures and mechanisms alongside the Designer/Styling Soft Goods and the Function & Interaction Developer.read more

 function and interaction developer

-As a Function and Interaction Developer you develop the functions needed to satisfy user requirements, bridging the gap between user needs and product functionality.
-You create scenarios, user experience and develop the right semantics.Read more
+As a Function & Interaction Developer you develop the functions needed to satisfy user requirements, bridging the gap between user needs and product functionality.
+You create scenarios, user experience and develop the right semantics.read more

-As Fabrics Developer, you technically develop Bugaboo’s textile parts and products.
-You combine a refined sense of style with great technical knowledge of materials and applications compliant to all requirements of quality, durability, manufacturability.Read more
+As Fabric Developer, you technically develop Bugaboo’s textile parts and products.
+You combine a refined sense of style with great technical knowledge of materials and applications compliant to all requirements of quality, durability and manufacturability.read more

 structural analysis engineer